Rova Validation Quick Reference Guide

 Unlinked documents: The document list header can have a red exclamation as per the image below.
 This means there are documents for the patient that have not been linked to any pathways.
 It is worth scanning the list & for any where the specialty or date may be relevant, bring them into the timeline using the checkbox in the list.

 The location of the qualifying document can influence the outcome of the validation.
 If there is subsequent documentation and/or activity, the outcome is less likely to be a clock stop based on the Rova recommendation.
-Cohorting in Pathfinder takes care of document location, with some cohorts allowing the qualifying document not to be the latest on the pathway.
+Cohorting in Pathfinder takes care of document location, with some cohorts allowing the qualifying document not to be the latest on the pathway, or related to the latest activity.

 Links to other information